immcantation/shazam/docs/topics/distToNearest.md

 Description
 --------------------

-Get non-zero distance of every sequence (as defined by `sequenceColumn`) to its nearest sequence sharing same V gene, J gene, and sequence length.
+Get non-zero distance of every heavy chain (`IGH`) sequence (as defined by `sequenceColumn`) to its nearest sequence in a partition of heavy chains sharing the same V gene, J gene, and junction length (VJL), or in a partition of single cells with heavy chains sharing the same heavy chain VJL combination, or of single cells with heavy and light chains sharing the same heavy chain VJL and light chain VJL combinations.

 Usage